ReactiveBayes/ReactiveMP.jl/docs/src/man/meta-specification.md

 # [Meta Specification](@id user-guide-meta-specification)

-Some nodes in `ReactiveMP.jl` accept optional meta structure that may be used to change or customise the inference procedure.
+Some nodes in `ReactiveMP.jl` accept optional meta structure that may be used to change or customise the inference procedure or the way node computes outbound messages.
 As an example `GCV` node accepts the approxximation method that will be used to approximate non-conjugate relationships between variables in this node. `GraphPPL.jl` exports `@meta` macro to specify node-specific meta and contextual information.
 For example:

-### General syntax
+## General syntax

-`@meta` macro accepts both regular julia functions and just simple blocks.
+`@meta` macro accepts either regular julia function or a single `begin ... end` block.
 For example both are valid:

 ```julia